Shared posts

 As they say, muscle isn’t made in the gym, but in the kitchen:

-If you want to bulk up, you’d be better off working out twice a week for 30 minutes and eating right, than working out 6 days a week and not eating properly.
+If you want to bulk up, you’d be better off working out twice a week for 30 minutes and eating enough calories/protein, than working out 6 days a week and not eating enough.

 I learned this the hard way.